 Click here to see an overview of sophomore year courses and credits.

 In the 11th grade year, students take 8 courses (6 year-long courses, 2 semester-long courses).
 All 11th grade students are enrolled in Collegio, an interdisciplinary course integrating English and Social Studies in American Studies.
-Students continue with the next appropriate math course in the math sequence.
-Students can continue with the next level of World Language or take a study period.
-Students in 11th grade have the choice to between a variety of Science, Fine Arts, and Health / Exercise Science courses.
-During the 11th grade, students can elect to take an AP US History course and sit for the exam during the spring AP testing session.
+Students take a full year of math, science, and Junior Theology.
+Students can continue with the next level of World Language or take a study hall.
+Juniors take a semester each of Arts and Health and Exercise Science.
+Juniors can elect to take an AP US History course and sit for the exam during the spring AP testing session.

 Click here to see an overview of junior year courses and credits.